 When To Go

-In wintertime relatively few people go climbing in Piatra Craiului, on the other hand, among those few people the percentage of SP members seems to be a little higher, not to mention the percentage of SP dogs.:) In June there can still be plenty of snow in the couloirs and ravines.
+In wintertime relatively few people go climbing in the Piatra Craiului, on the other hand, among those few people the percentage of SP members seems to be a little higher, not to mention the percentage of SP dogs.:) In June there can still be plenty of snow in the couloirs and ravines.
 In July and August, the trails can get crowded in places.
 July can be rainy, depending on the year.
 Late summer and the first half of autumn seem to offer the best chance of your enjoying whatever snowless fun you have come for.

-In summertime, finding accommodation at the foot of Piatra Craiului is not difficult.
+In summertime, finding accommodation at the foot of the Piatra Craiului is not difficult.
 There are several huts (in winter they are usually packed with people), often with an adjacent camping ground, around the mountains.
 The town of Zărneşti offers a range of guesthouses.
-The mountains are dotted with characteristic refuges, most of which look like halved soccer balls.
+The mountains are dotted with characteristic shelters, most of which look like halved soccer balls.
 These refuges are unmannned, rudimentary and unlocked.
 They offer shelter if the weather gets foul or if it's getting dark and the hut/campground is still a long way away.
-Two of the refuges are located on the main ridge, both at above 2,000m.
-The first huts and refuges in Piatra Craiului were built toward the end of the 19th century by the Siebenbürgischer Karpaten Verein: More about the history on the NP page as well as on SP.
+Two of the shelters are located on the main ridge, both at above 2,000m.
+The first huts and shelters in Piatra Craiului were built toward the end of the 19th century by the Siebenbürgischer Karpaten Verein: More about the history on the NP page as well as on SP.

 The most convenient base for the North Ridge area is a place called Plaiul Foii, where a hut has stood for over a century and where today there are several facilities in which rooms/beds can be rented, plus a campground where one can pitch the tent (do not count on peace and quiet).
 For the South Ridge area, Cabana Garofiţa Pietrei Craiului (cabana = hut) can be a nice place to stay.
 The most convenient hut for Piatra Mică is no doubt Cabana Curmătura at 1470m, the only problem being the quality of service and cleanliness, of which there have been some not very enthusiastic opinions in recent decades, so to some a cozy guesthouse in Zărneşti may be a more appealing option.